First 100 Customers: Proven Strategies Every Startup Founder Needs to Get There Fast

 Stripe co-founder Patrick Collison has spoken publicly about the importance of charging from day one, even at a discount, to confirm real willingness to pay.
 A customer who pays even a reduced price has made a fundamentally different commitment than one who signs up for free.
 That commitment changes the quality of the feedback they give, the seriousness with which they use the product, and the likelihood that they become a long-term user.
 Do not wait until the product feels finished to start charging.
 Start charging as early as the product delivers any real value.

-4. Use Direct Outreach With a Specific, Personal Message
+4. How Direct Outreach With a Personal Message Gets Your First Sales Faster

 At the stage of your first 100 sales, broad marketing campaigns are largely a waste of resources.
 What works is direct, personal, specific outreach to individuals you have reason to believe have the exact problem your product solves.
 This means researching the person before you contact them, referencing something specific about their situation, and making an offer that feels relevant rather than generic.